Heart of Glass (song): Background

 Debbie Harry and Chris Stein wrote an early version of "Heart of Glass", called "Once I Had a Love", in 1974–75.
 This earlier version was initially recorded as a demo in 1975.
 The song had a slower, funkier sound with a basic disco beat.
 For this reason the band referred to it as "The Disco Song".
 This original version was inspired by The Hues Corporation's hit disco song "Rock the Boat" (1974).
 The song was re-recorded in a second demo with the same title in 1978, when the song was made a bit more pop-oriented.
 Harry said that "'Heart of Glass' was one of the first songs Blondie wrote, but it was years before we recorded it properly.
 We'd tried it as a ballad, as reggae, but it never quite worked", and that "the lyrics weren't about anyone.
 They were just a plaintive moan about lost love."
 It was only when the band met with producer Mike Chapman to start work on Parallel Lines that Harry recalled Chapman "asked us to play all the songs we had.
 At the end, he said: 'Have you got anything else?'
 We sheepishly said: 'Well, there is this old one.'
 He liked it – he thought it was fascinating and started to pull it into focus."

 Exactly who decided to give the song a more pronounced disco vibe is subject to differing recollections.
 On some occasions, the producer Mike Chapman has stated that he convinced Harry and Stein to give the song a disco twist.
 On other occasions, Chapman has credited Harry with the idea.
 As a band, Blondie had experimented with disco before, both in the predecessors to "Heart of Glass" and in live cover songs that the band played at shows.
 Bassist Gary Valentine noted that the set list for early Blondie shows often included disco hits such as "Honey Bee" or "My Imagination".
+The song's eventual title was taken from the 1976 film of the same name by Werner Herzog, although none of the group had actually seen the movie.
+As noted by Bob Stanley, the track "blended [Blondie's] NYC punk stance with sleek sequenced disco at a time when the two forms were still seen to be diametrically opposed".